Grouparoo vs. Segment

 📊 Explore and analyze user segments

-Grouparoo is a lightweight customer data platform.
+Grouparoo is a lightweight reverse ETL tool.
 Your team can explore your customer data and build cohorts and segments of your users.

 Segment is a Customer Data Platform (CDP) that was founded in 2011 and quickly became a dominant force in the data analytics space of that era, leading to their eventual acquisition by Twilio.

-Grouparoo is a newer entrant, having started in early 2020, but is a customer data platform built on top of the modern data stack and trends that have emerged.
+Grouparoo is a newer entrant, having started in early 2020, but is a reverse ETL tool built on top of the modern data stack and trends that have emerged.
 Here’s a deeper look into how Grouparoo’s approach is different from Segment.

-Grouparoo's queryable data structure makes it easy to create profiles -- even from historical data.
-You can configure customer profiles from the command line on our community edition, or straight from the UI with our enterprise product.
+Grouparoo's queryable data structure makes it easy to create records -- even from historical data.
+You can configure customer records from the developer UI on our community edition, or straight from the app UI with our enterprise product.

 Events are often a pain for engineers as well.
 When product engineers are building new features, they’re already figuring out how to store and represent this data in their product database.
 Asking them to wire up Events for every action, button-click, or server-side change is a waste of energy for three reasons: